tru0067/GTFO-VanillaReloaded/README.md

 ### Precision Rifle

+*Its recent buffs made the Precision Rifle much more viable.
+The only change we've made is to increase its precision multiplier, this should make headshots much more impactful against Giant Shooters and Hybrids, while also slightly increasing its one-shot range on Scouts.
+This change also improves its match-up against boss enemies, though only slightly.
+The only other changes we would have liked to make would be to its thermal scope - moderately increasing the distance it can see through fog, as well as allowing it to see enemy projectiles.
+This would dramatically improve its usability against Shooters as well as Hybrids, both matchups where it should excel, but the inability to play around the enemy's attacks significantly hamper it.*

+-   Precision multiplier: 1.3 -> 1.5

 ### Sniper

 *Sniper is an incredibly polarizing weapon.
 In the hands of an experienced player, it can trivialize the threat posed by larger enemy varieties, but it also disproportionally suffers from low player accuracy and from level design that does not favor it.
 We feel that Sniper is very close to being in its best possible state, however, for the enormous amount of work that the weapon is capable of, we feel that its ammo reserves can sometimes be a bit too forgiving.*